 The information below gives some advice on what to do if you experience anti-social behaviour, who to contact and links to more information.

 The Parish Council believes that the vast majority of young people in Duffield are considerate and responsible.
-However, in 2017 Duffield has experienced an increase in anti-social behaviour caused by a minority of young people, both from Duffield and from other local areas travelling to Duffield.
+However, recently Duffield has experienced an increase in anti-social behaviour caused by a minority of young people, both from Duffield and from other local areas travelling to Duffield.

-The Parish Council has been working with the Police, Ecclesbourne School, Amber Valley Community Safety Partnership, Neighbourhood Watch and Derbyshire County Youth Services since the beginning of May to implement a range of measures to address this anti-social behaviour.
+The Parish Council has been working with the Police, Ecclesbourne School, Amber Valley Community Safety Partnership, Neighbourhood Watch and Derbyshire County Youth Services to implement a range of measures to address this anti-social behaviour.